Cache-Aided MIMO Communications: DoF Analysis and Transmitter Optimization: System Model

-where $\BH_k \in \mathbb{C}^{G \times L}$ is the channel matrix between the server and user $k$, and $\Bz_k \sim \mathcal{CN}(\mathbf{0},N_0 \mathbf{I})$ represents the noise.
-The entries of $\BH_k$ are assumed to be independent identically distributed (i.i.d) Gaussian variables with zero-mean and unit variance, and full channel state information (CSI) is considered available at the server.\footnote{In practical downlink scenarios, we commonly use Time-Division Duplex (TDD) for uplink-downlink transmissions.
-In this setup, the BS estimates downlink channels by leveraging uplink pilot transmissions through channel reciprocity.} In order to define the symmetric rate, we need to know the length (in data units) of each transmission vector.
-Depending on the delivery algorithm, we may need to further split each packet $W_{\CP}$ into a number of equal-sized \emph{subpackets} before creating the transmission vectors.
-Let us use $\Theta$ to denote the final \emph{subpacketization} level, including the splitting factor in both the placement and delivery phases.
-As will be seen shortly, with each transmission vector, a new set of subpackets is sent in parallel.
-Using $R$ (file/second) to denote the max-min transmission rate of $\Bx$ that enables successful decoding at every user $k \in \CK$, the transmission time of $\Bx$ is $T = \nicefrac{1}{(\Theta R)}$ (seconds).
-Let us denote the total delivery time (the sum of $T$ for all intervals) with $T_{\mathrm{total}}$.
-Then, the symmetric rate is defined as $R_{sym} = \nicefrac{K}{T_{\mathrm{total}}}$~(file/second), and the goal is to design the delivery scheme to maximize $R_{sym}$.
+In order to define the symmetric rate, we need to know the length (in data units) of each transmission vector.
+Based on the delivery algorithm, each packet $W_{\CP}$ may need to be further divided into a number of equal-sized subpackets before constructing the transmission vectors.
+Let us use $\Theta$ to represent the final subpacketization level, encompassing the splitting factor in both the placement and delivery phases.
+As will be demonstrated, each transmission vector corresponds to a new set of subpackets sent in parallel.
+Using $R_{\CK}(s)$ (file/second) to denote the max-min transmission rate of $\Bx_{\CK}(s)$ ensuring successful decoding at every user $k \in \CK$ in interval $s$, the transmission time of $\Bx_{\CK}(s)$ is $T_{\CK}(s) = \tfrac{1}{(\Theta R_{\CK}(s))}$ (seconds).
+Let us denote the total delivery time (the sum of $T_{\CK}(s)$ for all user subsets $\CK$ and interval indices $s$) with $T_{\mathrm{total}}$.
+Then, the symmetric rate is defined as $R_{sym} = \tfrac{K}{T_{\mathrm{total}}}$~(file/second), and the goal is to design the delivery scheme to maximize $R_{sym}$.